mtzmontiel/simple-concise/forge/sampleUI-BasicUI-04.md

 ~~~

+Our menu has the new Entities

 <img src="{{site.url}}/assets/images/suc-bui-forge/028.png" />

+And the gui for Artifact reflects the 1-N relation with
+deployment

 <img src="{{site.url}}/assets/images/suc-bui-forge/029.png" />

+So let's add a new Artifact

 <img src="{{site.url}}/assets/images/suc-bui-forge/030.png" />

+And now we begin to see where the problems might be hiding

 <img src="{{site.url}}/assets/images/suc-bui-forge/031.png" />

+The same story with Server

 <img src="{{site.url}}/assets/images/suc-bui-forge/032.png" />

+And the timestamp format is not obvious at first sight, a date
+time picker should be a better option

 <img src="{{site.url}}/assets/images/suc-bui-forge/033.png" />

+For now I'll copy paste the sugested format

 <img src="{{site.url}}/assets/images/suc-bui-forge/034.png" />

+On the Server homepage we can see the new server that we just
+added

 <img src="{{site.url}}/assets/images/suc-bui-forge/035.png" />

+Now on Artifact we register a new item, capturing a timestamp
+with the expected format

 <img src="{{site.url}}/assets/images/suc-bui-forge/036.png" />

+Now we have both ends of the N-M relation

 <img src="{{site.url}}/assets/images/suc-bui-forge/037.png" />

+But on the detail page of artifact there is no relation between
+Artifact and Deployment.
+What happened?

 <img src="{{site.url}}/assets/images/suc-bui-forge/038.png" />

+The gui asked for valid inputs for the relation but we never
+idicated to add said relation.
+Remember the (+) button?
+Let's
+add one deployment.

 <img src="{{site.url}}/assets/images/suc-bui-forge/039.png" />

+On pressing save, we get the old alert of Not Null on thate
+even if we do not want to add another deployment.

 <img src="{{site.url}}/assets/images/suc-bui-forge/040.png" />

+Capturing a timestamp and pressing save we can see that the
+fist deployment was created and the one that prompted us to
+capture a timestamp was not.

 <img src="{{site.url}}/assets/images/suc-bui-forge/041.png" />

+On the Deployment homepage we see that only one deployment is
+registered

 <img src="{{site.url}}/assets/images/suc-bui-forge/042.png" />

+Adding a new deployment is easier from here

 <img src="{{site.url}}/assets/images/suc-bui-forge/043.png" />

+The results are reflected inmediately on the deployment homepage

 <img src="{{site.url}}/assets/images/suc-bui-forge/044.png" />

+The detail page of Deployment allows to navigate between both related entities

 <img src="{{site.url}}/assets/images/suc-bui-forge/045.png" />

+On server we see both deployments now

 <img src="{{site.url}}/assets/images/suc-bui-forge/046.png" />

+To continue let's find out what went wrong and fix it